alasin/pascal_object_classification_tf/README.md

 Now that you have implemented all the parts above, we can start training the model with PASCAL 2007 dataset.

-#### Q 1.1 Show clear screenshots of the learning curves of testing MAP and training loss for 10 epochs.
+#### Q 1.1 Show clear screenshots of the learning curves of testing MAP and training loss for 5 epochs (batch size=20, learning rate=0.001).
 Please evaluate your model to calculate the MAP on the testing dataset every 50 iterations.